JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 The [`Geodynamic World Builder`](https://github.com/GeodynamicWorldBuilder/WorldBuilder) is a C++ library to create model setups [@se-10-1785-2019].
 The focus is on generating input models for geodynamic simulations, such as subduction zones and related thermal structures.
 It has C and Fortran wrappers and can thus be embedded in geodynamic codes.
 Users of the `Geodynamic World Builder` have to generate JSON files to define the model geometry, which is less interactive than by using the Julia `REPL`.
 There is no straightforward way to integrate existing geophysical/geological data in the workflow and compare model results with them.

+[geomIO](https://bitbucket.org/geomio/geomio/src) is a MATLAB-based toolbox that allows creating geodynamic input setups by drawing several cross-sections using vector software such as Inkscape, which is put together into 3D volumes [@Bauville_Baumann_2019].
+While it does allow creating sophisticated setups, data can only be taken into account by adding them as screenshots to inkscape while drawing cross-sections.
+Its reliance on commercial software may be problematic for some users.

 [GemPy](https://www.gempy.org) is a Python-based, open-source geomodeling library that can construct 3D geological models of folded structures, fault networks and unconformities, while taking uncertainties into account [@DeLaVarga_Schaaf_Wellmann_2019].
 It focuses on creating geometric models with uncertainties rather than on integrating a wide variety of geoscientific datasets.

 There are also a number of commercial software solutions:

 - [Petrel subsurface software](https://www.software.slb.com/products/petrel) (by Schlumberger), which is mostly used by the hydrocarbon industry and is particularly powerful in integrating seismic reflection and well-data.

-- [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps generating geometric models of the sub surface in the vicinity of mines, based on sparse geological measurements and drillhole data.
+- [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps generating geometric models of the subsurface in the vicinity of mines, based on sparse geological measurements and drillhole data.

 - [GeoModeller](https://www.intrepid-geophysics.com/products/geomodeller/) (by Intrepid Geophysics) creates surface-near geometric geological models by implicit modelling of surface measurements while taking geophysical constraints into account.